Using your registered name and GMC reference number

 - Summary

-- Using your registered name and reference number
+- Using your registered name and GMC reference number

 Your registered name is your full name as it appears on the register of PAs and AAs.
 Your GMC reference number is the unique, seven-digit number we give you and will prefix with a “A” for associate.
-It stays with you throughout your career.
+It stays with you throughout your career and does not on its own indicate that you hold registration.

 Patients, employers, and others use these details to identify you and confirm your status on the register of PAs and AAs.